ray-project/ray/doc/source/workflows/basics.rst

     @ray.remote(num_gpus=1)
     def train_model() -> Model:
-        pass  # This task is assigned a GPU by Ray.
+        pass  # This task is assigned to a GPU by Ray.

     workflow.run(train_model.bind())